tomzzh1/Random-Forest/README.md

-# Random-Forest
+# Random Forest Algorithum

-## This code example briefly explained how Random Forest algorithum works using a simple example.
+This code example briefly explained how Random Forest algorithum works using a simple example.

+Without involves complex mathematics, you have an intuition show Random Forest works.

-## It mostly explained how it is random.
+It mostly explained how it is called random.